 The solar power system provides plenty of power to the solar charger during daylight hours and would have the battery fully recharged within a few hours.
 The DC to DC power input side of this charger works very well in managing the power input from the truck.
 Another feature I like is that the DC to DC charger acts as a battery isolator, insuring that my truck’s two diesel batteries will never be drained when connected to the camper.
 This is a very important function when using lithium ion batteries; otherwise, the lithium batteries in the camper will try and charge the starting batteries in the truck.
 In fact, I like the Renogy DC50s so much I decided to keep it after selling my Lance.
 It now serves an important function in charging my two lithium ion batteries in my brand new Bundutec BunduVry hard-side truck camper.

 Final Thoughts on the Renogy DC50s

 The Renogy DC50s Combi Charger has performed very well and has done everything that it supposed to do in keeping my lithium batteries charged.
-Being a combination unit, it saved me money since I needed only one charger rather than two.
-Not only that, but installation was easier as well since only one unit was involved.
+Being a combination unit, it saved me money since I needed only one charging device rather than two.
+The installation was easier as well.
 Of course, the Renogy DC50s is powerful too.
-When you think about it, the 50 amp it puts out is a lot of amperage, much higher than what you’ll typically find with today’s truck camper solar charge controllers like the popular Zamp ZS-30A.
+When you think about it, the 50 amps it puts out is a lot of amperage, much higher than what you’ll typically find with today’s truck camper solar charge controllers like the popular Zamp ZS-30A.
 Indeed, having the Renogy DC50s in your camper increases the likelihood of your batteries arriving at close to a full charge when you arrive at camp.
 I highly recommend this unit and give it a rating of 5 stars.